+A village spirit.
+The site essentially fills in between existing housing A village spirit. , and the industrial estate but will abut the Conservation Area on both sides.
+It is already an area of mixed housing periods and styles; careful architectural treatment would be required to enhance the approach either to Townsend Green or Fort End.
+Retain a village The site is close to the historic "core of the village", focus. with good pedestrian and cycle access to central shops and facilities, as well as the Post Office and Medical Centre.
 Sustainable Any development would generate significant traffic on development. neighbouring narrow streets, particularly at their exits onto Fort End and Stanbridge Road.
 This could be mitigated by using the site for a residential (extra care) scheme, which typically imposes 40 - 50% of the traffic load (out of peak hours) of a multiple occupancy residential scheme.
 The site has high agricultural land value being Grade 2 / 3a and is currently worked.
 It also affords views into open countryside from within the village which should be retained, and contributes to the northern aspect of the village.
-A zero carbon village.
-Dollicott is unsuitable for buses, but bus stops at Fort End, Woodways and Stanbridge Road are all within 600m.
-Opportunities for all ages and abilities.
-An element of the district requirement for extra care homes could be met by a scheme on this site.
+A zoro carbon villago Dollicott is unsuitable for buses, but bus stops at Fort A zero carbon village. · End, Woodways and Stanbridge Road are all within 600m.
+Opportunities for all An element of the district requirement for extra care ages and abilities. homes could be met by a scheme on this site.
 However, a large care 'block' would be inappropriate in this setting and smaller discrete buildings with a central co-ordination / social space would be required to minimise the impact into the Conservation Area.
 Maximise the benefits of technology.
 The implementation of high technology enablers could facilitate independent living with the required level of support for an ageing population or for those with additional needs.